SamuelEarl/fanny-pack-ui-old/src/routes/customize-theme/+page.svelte.md

   /**
    * This function will parse the `fpui-theme.css` file and create a `theme` object based on the CSS variables in that file.
    * This will allow me to work with a single source of truth (the `fpui-theme.css` file) for the theme.
-   * This way, when I add new components or change something in the theme I only need to make changes in the `fpui-theme.css`
+   * This way, when I add new components or change something in the theme, I only need to make changes in the `fpui-theme.css`
    * file and both the components and this "Customize Theme" page will be updated.
    */
   function parseThemeFile() {